cloudmesh/classes/docs/source/python_intro.rst

 any other python version then python.org which is the open source community standard.
 None of the other versions are standard.

-In fact we had students over the simmer using canopy on their machines and they got confused as they now had multiple python versions and did not know how to switch between them and activate the correct version.
+In fact we had students over the summer using canopy on their machines and they got confused as they now had multiple python versions and did not know how to switch between them and activate the correct version.
 Certainly if you know how to do that, than feel free to use